 This time I have a model that is different in many ways.
 It may look like just another 1:10 scale LEGO Technic supercar, but it’s conception, the execution and what will happen to it are all different than normal.

-Now you could think that this is something many people do, but the special thing about Clive is that he is a C4/C5 tetraplegic.
+Now you could think that this is something many people do, but the special thing about him is that he is a C4/C5 tetraplegic.
 In layman terms, he is paralyzed from the neck down.
 Despite this massive handicap he has a cheerful, buoyant take on life.
 Even though it takes him weeks to assemble a set that I can build in a couple of hours, he keeps his spirits high and shows incredible determination to get the task done.

 So when he finished the largest LEGO Technic model in existence at the time I sent him a message that I wanted to design something for him as a token of respect for him.
 I told him in the same message that I wouldn’t take no for an answer, since he is the kind of guy that would refuse such an offer.

 As predicted he wanted to refuse, but since I didn’t give him that option he instead proposed to design a model and then auction it for charity.
 I agreed on the condition that he would determine the model.
-After careful deliberations he choose the Pagani Huayra.
+After careful deliberations he chose the Pagani Huayra.

 We than quickly settled on the colourscheme of the BC version and the design could start.
 I don’t know whether it was due to the special circumstances, or because of the design of the real car, but I have never had a design that was such a joy to work on.
 From day one the design simply flowed from my fingerprints.

 I started with the gearlever, since that is such a centerpiece in the design of the real car.
 I wanted to get the same functions in that lever as the real car has.
 That meant to design a lever that could move sideways to select between Drive and Reverse.
 With the LEGO gearbox elements that automatically gave a Neutral in between.
 When the lever is in the Drive position it should be possible to move it forward and backward to shift up and down.